DeskproApps/quickbooks/SETUP.md

 # Authentication

-You can authenticate easily with us with a 1-click install, or if you want to use your own OAuth2 credentials, check the 'Advanced Connect' checkbox to proceed.
+You can authenticate easily with 1-click install, or if you want to use your own OAuth2 credentials, check the 'Advanced Connect' checkbox to proceed.

 ## 1-Click Install

-Simply paste in your company ID.
+Enter your company ID.

 When you're happy, click 'Install'.